Last Updated on December 27, 2020

 How to Get to Zipaquira

 30 miles (45km) north of Colombia’s vibrant capital of Bogota, you’ll find the colonial town of Zipaquira in the district of Cundinamarca.
-You can get there from Bogota via bus in about two hours, or via train in about 3 hours.
+You can get there from Bogota via bus in two hours, or by train in about 3 hours.
 Check the bus and train routes here on Rome2Rio.

 If you plan to stay in Zipaquira or get there via bus or train, you can buy tickets online ahead of time and skip the line.